-Independence confirmation We confirm the audit engagement team, and others in the firm as appropriate, Deloitte LLP and, where applicable, all Deloitte network firms are independent of the Council and our objectivity is not compromised.
-Fees Details of the agreed fees for services for the period have been presented below.
+Independence confirmation Fees Details of the agreed fees for services for the period have been presented below.
 Non-audit services We continue to review our independence and ensure that appropriate safeguards are in place including, but not limited to, the rotation of partners and professional staff and the involvement of additional partners and professional staff to carry out reviews of the work performed and to otherwise advise as necessary.
 Relationships We have no other relationships with the Council, its directors, and senior managers, and have not supplied any services to other known connected parties.